paolo96/scp-wallet-android/translations.md

 They will be published in English initially until someone updates that language.

 So contribution to existing languages that are lagging behind are really welcomed as well.

+## Play store listing translation

+If you decide to translate SCP Wallet in another language, please consider also translating the Play store listing information.

+It will help users to find the app and to immediately know that their language is supported.

+[Here](play-store.md) you can find the current Play store info, just add an entry with the new language to the file, I'll update it on the store afterwards.